anakzr/backstage-plugin-library-check/README.md

    - Integrates seamlessly with the Backstage.io platform, enhancing overall project management and development environment.

 5. **Code Occurrences:**
-   - Search for occurrences of the dependency in project files **(initial support only for GitHub Code Search)** ⚠️
+   - Search for occurrences of the library in project files **(initial support only for GitHub Code Search)** ⚠️

 ## Setup